 To learn more, follow our blog.

-LOS HERMANOS / TWO BROTHERS
+LOS HERMANOS / THE BROTHERS

 Meet Ilmar and Aldo López-Gavilán, virtuoso musicians born in Havana.
 At 14 the Cuban government sent Ilmar to Russia to study violin.
 He never returned, ultimately playing for the Queen of Spain, President Obama, and in Carnegie Hall.
 Now Ilmar lives in New York and leads a string quartet that inspires kids of color to become classical musicians.